AlasdairF/Classifier/README.md

     scores := obj.Classify(tokens) // tokens is [][]byte

 The above will give you a slice of `uint64` where each index represents the index of the category in `obj.Categories` (which is exactly the same as what you gave originally to `DefineCategories`) and the `uint64` is the score for this category (only meaningful relative to the other scores.)
-You may need to sort this list.
+You may need to sort this list, for which I would recommend my optimized sorting function [Sort/Uint16Uint64](http://github.com/AlasdairF/Sort/Uint16Uint64) like this:

+     import "github.com/AlasdairF/Sort/Uint16Uint64"
+     sorted := sortUint16Uint64.New(scores)
+     sortUint16Uint64.Desc(sorted)
+     // You could then output this as follows cats := obj.Categories
+     for i, score := range sorted {
+     	fmt.Println(i, `Category`, string(cats[score.K]), `Score`, score.V)
+     }

-To make things easy, if you want *only* the best matching category and score, and not the results for each category, then you can do this, which returns the `[]byte` of the category that this document best matches and its score as `uint64`:
+To make things easy, if you want *only* the best matching category and score, and not the results for each category, then you can do the following, which returns the `[]byte` of the category that this document best matches and its score as `uint64`:

     category, score := classifier.ClassifySimple(tokens)
     fmt.Println(`Best category was`, string(category), `with score`, score)